toombs-caeman/treerat/toylang.md

 elixir
 * assignment is actually pattern matching

-# novel ideas?
-* embed sqlite in the language
-* afford efficient 'array of structs'<->'struct of arrays' memory packing.
-* if pair expects an expression but gets a newline, whitespace become significant like python. the resulting block has type block. blocks are implicitly a function of zero arguments, but also evaluate when cast to another type. unless the receiving function calls for a block.
-* language primitives exposing heap/stack differences, or other low level concepts should not be 'default'.
-The default numeric type should be bignum, but let `u32` be specified. default sequence type should be a vector (variable size/type), but allow array (const size, uniform type) be specified.
-* separate language into high and low level primitives, high level primitives are expressible multiple ways using low level primitives, chosen by static analysis and optimization level (for example [] would mean 'any sequence' unless given an explicit annotation, depending on usage it could compile to array or a vector).
-* high level types are collections of traits, any low level structure which implements those traits may be used at compile time

 # semantics
 values and expressions
 * a value is a scalar (number string or a collection of values)